smartrobotsdesignlab/HandEyeCalibration/README.md

 ## Something should be noted

-The result usually could not directed used, such as this matrix multiplying a point on the camera frame.
+The result usually could not be directly used, such as this matrix multiplying a point on the camera frame.
 It might be some error on the rotation.
 For example, the realsense, it has camera_color_frame, and camera_optical_frame.

 You could show these frames on the rviz2 for better understanding.